OmdenaAI/omdena-munich-chapter-deepfakes-detection/README.md

 The goal of this project is to develop a deep learning model for classifying facial images with a high accuracy (95%).

 ## ${Project \space API}$
-The model has been deployed to the following endpoint: https://vinodcherian-deepfake-detection-project-ycmbu6.streamlit.app/Predict_Image
+The best performing model (81% accuracy) has been deployed to the following endpoint: https://vinodcherian-deepfake-detection-project-ycmbu6.streamlit.app/Predict_Image

 ## ${Project \space Structure}$